markjanzer/markjanzer/source/writing/2016-02-26-how-to-form-an-llc-in-california.html.markdown

 Now comes the key step in forming your LLC.
 Download <a href="http://bpd.cdn.sos.ca.gov/llc/forms/llc-1.pdf" class="guide-content__link" title="Form LLC-1 Articles of Organization" target="_blank">Form LLC-1 Articles of Organization</a>, and fill it out with your information, including your company's name, address, managers, and registered agent.
 If your registered agent is a corporation remember to only put the agent's name and state (don't include their address).

 Print, sign, and mail the form to the Secretary of State's office, and include a check for $70.
-If you want the returned copy certified — always a good idea, but will add about a week to processing time — also include a seperate check for $5, and a simple note indicating your certification request.
+If you want the returned copy certified — always a good idea, but it will add about a week to processing time — also include a seperate check for $5, and a simple note indicating your certification request.
 Alternatively, you can drop the form off at their Sacramento office for an extra $15, with the option to request <a href="http://www.sos.ca.gov/business-programs/business-entities/service-options/" class="guide-content__link" title="California Business Entities Service Options" target="_blank">faster processing</a> (only available in person).
 Normal processing takes around 15 &ndash; 30 days based on our experience.
 To verify you're in the system you can search your company's name in the <a href="http://kepler.sos.ca.gov/" class="guide-content__link" title="California Secretary of State Business Search" target="_blank">California Business Search</a>.

 <a href="http://bpd.cdn.sos.ca.gov/llc/forms/llc-1.pdf" class="guide-content__link" title="Form LLC-1 Articles of Incorporation" target="_blank">Form LLC-1</a><br>
 <a href="http://www.sos.ca.gov/business-programs/business-entities/filing-tips/filing-tips-llc/#llc1" class="guide-content__link" title="Form LLC-1 Filing Tips" target="_blank">Form LLC-1 Filing Tips</a>